integralong/integralong.github.io/projects/_posts/2024-04-12-telehealth.md

 hide_last_modified: true
 ---

-This Research, The Potential Role and Effectiveness of Telehealth for Healthcare-deprived or Low-resource communities globally presented at the  <a href="#">Undergraduate Research Conference at the University of South Florida</a>, nascetur ridiculus mus. *Aenean eu leo quam.* Pellentesque ornare sem lacinia quam venenatis vestibulum.
-Sed posuere consectetur est at lobortis.
-Cras mattis consectetur purus sit amet fermentum.
+The Potential Role and Effectiveness of Telehealth for Healthcare-deprived or Low-resource communities globally presented at the  <a href="#">Undergraduate Research Conference at the University of South Florida</a>.

-> 🔬 Member | Maribel Serracin, Giang Ha, Chelsea Gabarron, Maria Hanna, Maddie Jarzabek, Archana Rao, Lauren Song, Gayathri Mannem
+> 🔬 Maribel Serracin, Giang Ha, Chelsea Gabarron, Maria Hanna, Maddie Jarzabek, Archana Rao, **Lauren Song**, Gayathri Mannem

-Etiam porta **sem malesuada magna** mollis euismod.
-Cras mattis consectetur purus sit amet fermentum.
-Aenean lacinia bibendum nulla sed consectetur.
+Timeline |  Oct 2023 - April 2024

 ## Inline HTML elements